-It always comes as a surprise when I tell them, "I don't do weight loss."
+Being a dietitian, I'm regularly approached by friends, family and sometimes strangers, looking for advice on how to lose weight.
+It always comes as a surprise when I tell them I don't do weight loss.
 Eyes squint.
 Heads tilt.
 Jaws drop a bit.
-They don't say it, but I can basically see them thinking, "Ummmm, aren't you a dietitian?
+They're thinking, "Ummmm, aren't you a dietitian?
 Isn't that, like, what you're supposed to do?"

 That's because health is not a size.

-I'm not a weight loss dietitian because science doesn't support the idea that purposeful weight loss is sustainable for more than a small minority of people.
-I'm sure you saw last weeks article in the New York Times on the study done on participants of The Biggest Loser.
-The study showed their bodies burned about 500 calories less than expected for their size.
-That, along with the fact that their bodies were producing more of a hormone that promotes hunger and less of a hormone that blocks hunger, is the the likely reason why all except one had regained much of the weight they lost.
+I'm not a weight loss dietitian because science doesn't support the idea that permanent weight loss is achievable for more than a small minority of people.
+You may have seen last weeks article in the New York Times on the study done on The Biggest Loser participants.
+The study showed after losing (and often regaining) weight on show, their bodies burned about 500 calories less than expected for their size.
+That, along with the fact that their bodies were producing more of a hormone that stimulates hunger, and less of a hormone that blocks hunger, is the the likely reason why all except one had regained most or more of the weight they lost.

-For those of you who know dieting doesn't work, but the idea of working with someone on a weight-neutral approach is somewhat terrifying, here's a look at how I implement HAES into my practice:
+For those of you who know dieting doesn't work, but the idea of working with someone on a weight-neutral approach is somewhat terrifying, here's a look at how I implement Health at Every Size into my practice:

-- Adopt healthy lifestyle habits.
+Adopt healthy lifestyle habits.
 Habits are things you do consistently without even thinking about it.
 Using a small step approach, we create healthy habits that make it easy for you to enjoy tasty, nutritious and balanced meals, move your body regularly and support your emotional needs.